brainhackschool-taiwan/brainhackschool-taiwan.github.io/docs/technical/windowssetup.md

 ### Built-in CLI
 1. You can search `wsl` or `ubuntu`.
 Because the WSL installation set the ubuntu as default distro, when you click `wsl` application, it refers to `ubuntu`.
 Thus, these two have identical functionality.

 ![](../../assets/windowssetup/07.png)
 ![](../../assets/windowssetup/08.png)

+{:style="counter-reset:none"}
 2. Open the application will prompt a window with `$` at the end, this is bash shell for your WSL.
 We can change some setting to make it works better.
 Right click on the top of window, and select “Properties”.

 ![](../../assets/windowssetup/11.png)

+{:style="counter-reset:none"}
 3. Go to Options tab and click “Use Ctrl+Shift+C V as Copy Paste”

 ![](../../assets/windowssetup/12.png)

+{:style="counter-reset:none"}
 4. Go to Terminal tab and click “Vertical Bar”

 ![](../../assets/windowssetup/13.png)

 ### Windows Terminal
 Microsoft create their own terminal application in recent year.
 It will provide better visualization than built-in CLI.
 You can download and install “Windows Terminal” on [Microsoft Apps](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701)

 1. Click the “Windows Terminal” will open a powershell window.
 You can open a WSL terminal by click the down arrow and select “Ubuntu”.

 ![](../../assets/windowssetup/14.png)

+{:style="counter-reset:none"}
 2. This will create a bash shell for WSL Ubuntu like below.
 We can also change the default profile from powershell to WSL.
 To do this, click the down arrow and click “Settings.”

 ![](../../assets/windowssetup/15.png)

+{:style="counter-reset:none"}
-3. You can find most of settings here, but we would like to change the default profile as WSL, change the “Windows PowerShell” to “Ubuntu” (if you choose ubuntu as default WSL distro, it does not matter if you choose either penguin icon or ubuntu icon)
+3. You can find most of settings here, but we would like to change the default profile as WSL, change the “Windows PowerShell” to “Ubuntu” (if you choose ubuntu as default WSL distro, it does not matter if you choose either penguin icon or ubuntu icon.)

 ![](../../assets/windowssetup/16.png)

+{:style="counter-reset:none"}
 4. When you open a new Windows Terminal, you will see WSL bash shell is opened.

 ![](../../assets/windowssetup/17.png)

 ## VSCode